Conduct and integrity

 P.O.
 Box 90153

-A second opinion on a decision based on the advice of the Scientific Integrity Committee may be sought from the National Board for Research Integrity (LOWI), an independent advisory body established by KNAW, VSNU and NWO.
+A second opinion on a decision of the Executive board based on the advice of the Scientific Integrity Committee may be sought from the National Board for Research Integrity (LOWI), an independent advisory body established by KNAW, VSNU and NWO.
 See also the LOWI Regulations.

 The core idea of preserving and providing access to research data is verifiability and, if necessary, re-use / replication.
 The regulation research data management describes Tilburg University’s vision on the careful handling of, managing of, and providing sustainable access to research data.